ashwanikumar04/good-to-read/delayed-message-processing-kafka.md

 ### Overview

 - Produce the message to a "delay" topic with a `scheduled_time`.
-- A consumer reads messages from the "delay" topic and checks against the `scheduled_time`.
+- A consumer reads messages from this topic and checks the `scheduled_time`.
-- If the time to process has arrived, forward the message to the actual topic for processing.
+- Once the time arrives, forward the message to the actual processing topic.

 ### Code Snippet for Basic Logic